functionhaus/archivist/README.md

 Archive.image_paths()
 ```

-Archivist version 0.2.x expects you to create your article content directory at
+Archivist 0.2.x versions expect you to create your article content directory at
 `priv/archive/articles` at the root of your elixir library, like this:

 `priv/archive/articles/journey_to_the_center_of_the_earth.ad`